alexandregpereira/Monster-Compendium/README.md

 Monsters Compendium is an open source Android application contenting information about monsters from the Dungeons & Dragons 5th edition role-playing game.
 The default content is from the SRD (System's Reference Document), but it is also possible to add new content to the app.

+## Download

+You can download the [lastest APK here](https://github.com/alexandregpereira/monster-compendium/releases/latest).

 ## Features

 <p align="center">